-We record this same specific structured interview (10 minutes long), as part of our assessment, too.
+As in all Gottman therapy we record a specific structured interview (10 minutes long), as part of our assessment, too.

-Just as Dr. Gottman does, we watch our couples' facial expressions, and use Paul Ekman's work to learn how to recognize these "micro-expressions."
+And as instructed by Gottman couples therapy, we watch our couples' facial expressions, and use Paul Ekman's work to learn how to recognize these "micro-expressions."

 These happen very, very fast--at a fraction of a second.

-Our clients complete this same set of questions (with other instruments including ones on attachment (see below), and Dr. K's own instruments on sexuality, so that your couples therapist can complete a thorough assessment.
+Our Gottman couples therapy clients complete this same set of questions (with other instruments including ones on attachment (see below), and Dr. K's own instruments on sexuality, so that your couples therapist can complete a thorough assessment.
 You will receive the most comprehensive review of your relationship available today.

-All of us at Couples Therapy Inc. use Gottman's work extensively, and Drs.
-Wolfe McMahon, McNulty, Rev. Ramsey, Angela Voegele Lisa Lund and Stacy Hubbard are one of about 300 a Certified Gottman Couples Therapists in the World.
+All of us at Couples Therapy Inc. use Gottman Method Couples Therapy extensively.
 Drs.
-Wolfe, McNulty, Ms. Lund and Ms. Hubbard are also a senior Gottman Trainer, teaching other therapist this model across the world.
+Wolfe McMahon, McNulty, Rev. Ramsey, Angela Voegele, Ms. Lund, Stacy Hubbard and Rebecca Lanier are one of about 350 a Certified Gottman Couples Therapists in the World.

 That's more Gottman-certified therapists than any other group practice!